 For example, the company’s website is somewhat simplistic.
 Many of the areas aren’t quite right either, such as images having an off-white background rather than being transparent.

 The spacing between elements isn’t always correct and every so often there is an image missing entirely.
 The image below is one example and the border around the circle ends up looking low-quality.

 I know this sounds like nitpicking and honestly, the issues are minor.
 But, they do indicate a larger problem.
 After all, a company’s website plays a key role in how it is viewed.
 This makes it critical to get the site right.

-If Poofy Organics doesn’t have the ability to do this, they may not be any good at other areas either.
+If Poofy Organics can’t do this, they may not be any good at other areas either.
 And that really does matter.
 For one thing, the way a company appears is going to impact how others view it.
 If the website seems low quality to someone else, that could decrease your sales potential.

 A similar pattern is true for the products too.
 Their ingredients may be appealing but the overall design looks like something you might find at a local market.
 Again, the issue could make sales more difficult.

-This pattern seems to be because the company is on the small side and is family run.
+This pattern seems to be because the company is on the small side and is family-run.
 In fact, there is even a local store that they sell from first and foremost.
-This partly explains why the products and the marketing are less professional than other companies.
+This partly explains why the products and marketing are less professional than other companies.

 Even if the style is justifiable, it’s not great news for sales.
 After all, earning money through Poofy Organics takes time and energy.
 You have to develop your income stream and grow your team over time.